DraGSsine/Born2BeRoot/README.md

 *you can read more about it *[here](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/5/html/deployment_guide/ch-lvm)

 ### what's the diffrence between aptitude and apt
-f you consider only the command-line interfaces of each, they are quite similar as each of them offers you different ways to manage your packages.
+they are quite similar as each of them offers you different ways to manage your packages.
 Therefore, there are a few differences that we can list:

-1.*Apt offers a command-line interface, while aptitude offers a visual interface* 2.*When facing a package conflict, `apt` will not fix the issue while `aptitude` will suggest a resolution that can do the job*
-3.*aptitude can interactively retrieve and displays the Debian changelog of all available official packages*
+1.Apt offers a command-line interface, while aptitude offers a visual interface 2.When facing a package conflict, `apt` will not fix the issue while `aptitude` will suggest a resolution that can do the job 3.aptitude can interactively retrieve and displays the Debian changelog of all available official packages

 ​Apt requires the user to have a solid knowledge of Linux systems and package management as you are running everything in the command line.
 It can be difficult for a novice to handle.